Television Ad Campaign

 Chad Radke, a junior entrepreneurship major, started out in the architecture program at Kent State.
-But he later found his new path and passion in the entrepreneurship program in the College of Business Administration.
+But he later found his new path and passion in the entrepreneurship program in the Ambassador Crawford College of Business and Entrepreneurship.
 Junior nursing major Breana Jacobs came to Kent State because of the outstanding reputation of the College of Nursing and the friendly welcoming environment of the university.
 Working together, they discovered a way to combine their interests — and their majors — with an innovative new, entrepreneurial idea.
 Radke and Jacobs encourage students to get involved with student organizations and to "think outside the box" and explore opportunities beyond their immediate interests and course of study.

 Keeping it in the Family